 - Engine oil capacity

+Given that the severity of your oil leak depends on so many factors that cannot be determined by looking at the size of the puddle left or the number of drips you see, it is important to regularly check your engine oil level on your dipstick.
 A good interval to start checking your oil at is once per week.
 Set a specific time of day or location to help you remember.
 If you check your oil for 4 consecutive weeks without seeing a significant change, you can consider checking it every other week, or once per month.
 At a minimum, check your oil once per month and before any long trips.

 If you’ve identified a leak, add BlueDevil Oil Stop Leak to your engine oil.
 One bottle treats up to 6 quarts of engine oil and will seal the oil leak as you drive.
-BlueDevil Oil Stop Leak repairs and reconditions the rubber seals in your engine as you drive to seal the leaks saving you oil and keeping your engine safe.
+BlueDevil Oil Stop Leak repairs and reconditions the rubber seals in your engine as you drive to seal the leaks saving your oil and keeping your engine safe.

 - O’Reilly Auto Parts